David Littleproud: Early life

+Politics

-Political career
+Early career

-Littleproud was elected to parliament in 2016, succeeding retiring Nationals MP Bruce Scott.
+In October 2015, Littleproud was preselected by the Liberal National Party of Queensland as the party's candidate in the federal seat of Maranoa, a safely conservative seat in Queensland's vast western outback, following the retirement of incumbent Nationals MP Bruce Scott.
+He easily retained Maranoa for the National Party at the 2016 federal election.

-Within 18 months, Littleproud was elevated directly to cabinet as Minister for Agriculture and Water Resources, following a reshuffle of the Second Turnbull Ministry.
+Within 18 months, Littleproud was elevated directly to cabinet as Minister for Agriculture and Water Resources, following a reshuffle of the second Turnbull ministry.
 He was sworn in at Government House in Canberra on 20 December 2017.

 In November 2018, Littleproud was additionally appointed Minister Assisting the Prime Minister for Drought Preparation and Response.
-Following the Morrison Government's return at the 2019 federal election, his title was changed to Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management.
-He re-assumed the agriculture portfolio following Bridget McKenzie's resignation in February 2020, becoming Minister for Agriculture, Drought and Emergency Management.
+Following the Morrison government's return at the 2019 federal election, his title was changed to Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management.
+He re-assumed the agriculture portfolio following Bridget McKenzie's resignation in February 2020 following the Sports rorts affair (2020), becoming Minister for Agriculture, Drought and Emergency Management.